Tricameralism: Republic of China

 As the mechanism is significantly different from the Western trias politica, the grand justices has an interpretation which ruled that these three organs all bear characteristics equivalent to a "parliament".

 However, the government of the Republic of China lost the Chinese Civil War in 1949 and retreated to Taiwan.
 A set of temporary provisions were passed by the National Assembly to gather more powers to the President and limit the functions of the tricameral parliament.
-Members of the tricameral parliament elected in China in 1947 and 1948 kept serving on Taiwan without reelection until 1991.
+Members of the tricameral parliament elected in mainland China in 1947 and 1948 continued serving in Taiwan without reelection until 1991.

-After a series of constitutional amendments in the 1990s in Taiwan, the new set of temporary separate Additional Articles of the Constitution have changed the Legislative Yuan to a unicameral parliament although the tricameral parliament continues to nominally exist.
-The Control Yuan was made a separate branch of government, while the National Assembly was shut down entirely in June 2005.
+After a series of constitutional amendments in the 1990s in Taiwan, a new set of temporary and separate Additional Articles of the Constitution changed the Legislative Yuan to a unicameral parliament, although the tricameral parliament still nominally exists.
+The Control Yuan was separated as a branch of government when the National Assembly was entirely shut down in June 2005.

 European Union

-The European Union is sometimes considered to be tricameral, composed of the European Parliament, the European Council, and the European Commission.
-However, the chambers' powers are different and the Commission is sometimes considered to be an executive branch, resulting in a bicameral system.
+The European Union is sometimes considered tricameral, comprising the European Parliament, the Council of the European Union, and the European Commission.
+The European Parliament and Council of the European Union are the EU's two legislative bodies and amend and approve, or veto, the proposals of the European Commission, which holds the right of initiative.

-Other examples
+France

+Three estates

+Some historians view the French States-General as an example of a tricameral legislature.
+The three estates gradually evolved as an advisory group for the King (including giving advice on legislation).
+The three estates were simply labeled First (clergy), Second (nobility), and Third (commoners).

+There are two distinct problems with regarding the States-General as a tricameral legislature.
+The States-General never had formal lawmaking powers, although it sometimes had a major role in the King's legislative activity.
+In addition, the tripartite arrangement was inconsistently applied, in that they would deliberate separately or jointly at various times.